aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/anta_integration.md

 - Add more ANTA tests generated from the structured configuration

 !!! tip
-    You can provide your own custom ANTA catalogs to the AVD `eos_validate_state` role.
+    You can provide your own custom ANTA catalogs using any of the available [ANTA tests](https://anta.arista.com/stable/api/tests/) to the AVD `eos_validate_state` role.
 Please refer to the [Custom ANTA catalog](#custom-anta-catalog) section for more details.

 ## Expected changes